abrennec/lecture_theo_bg_audio_graphics/readme.md

 # Theoretical Backgrounds of Audio and Graphics Applications

 This course provides you with an introduction to the theoretical backgrounds of digital audio and graphics software applications.
 It is split into one part that focuses on different topics in the field of audio rendering such as digital production, audio processing, synthesis and music computing.
-The second part focuses on 3D computer graphics and in particular on 3D models and vertex meshes, matrix multiplications and transformations, and ends with an introduction to shader programming.
+The second part focuses on 3D computer graphics and in particular on 3D models and vertex meshes, matrix multiplications and transformations, and usually ends with an introduction to shader programming.
+This term, we might diverge from the strict separation into audio and graphics and will interweave both aspects more closely.

-The theoretical lectures will be accompanied with smaller exercises that are intended to underpin two small term projects:
+The theoretical lectures will be accompanied with smaller exercises that are intended to underpin the central term projects -- and interactive album.
+This interactive album will contain everyones musical track and an interactive graphics app.
+The final grade will be deducted from the musical piece, interactive app and the interconnection of both.
-1) **Audio exercise** - Design and produce a (musical) stereo-based sound space based on a specific topic (i.e., star wars, spacecraft, city slickers, nature, climate change, ... ).
-2) **Graphics exercise** - Create and implement an interactive or animated graphical counterpart of the sound space with 3d computer graphics, images/textures, and shaders.

-There fill be one final exercise intended to combine both directions of the lecture:

-3) **Final exercise** - Combine the results of the audio and graphics exercises into an interactive or animated audio-visual scene.

-The three projects will be central to the final grade.

 # Organization of the Course